 Division of Mathematics, Dual Degree (3:2) Program

-A student in the Dual Degree Program will attend Washington College for approximately three academic years and the University of Maryland, A. James Clark School of Engineering, for approximately two years.
+A student in the Dual Degree Program will attend Washington College for approximately three academic years and the University of Maryland, A. James Clark School of Engineering, for at least two years.

 After attending the A. James Clark School of Engineering for one year and completing the academic requirements of Washington College, the student will be awarded a baccalaureate degree from Washington College.
-Because the University of Maryland academic year extends beyond that of Washington College, grades from the A. James Clark School of Engineering may not be available in time to permit the student to graduate from Washington College at the end of the fourth year.
+Because the University of Maryland academic year extends beyond that of Washington College, grades from the A. James Clark School of Engineering may not be available in time to permit the student to participate in Washington College’s Commencement exercises at the end of the fourth year.

 After completing the requirements of the A. James Clark School of Engineering in one of the areas listed below, the student will be awarded the baccalaureate degree by the University of Maryland.
 Dual degree candidates from Washington College may major in any of the following areas: